-In most cases, direct displacement would not constitute a significant adverse socioeconomic impact under CEQR.
-Projects that involve the large scale, direct displacement of residents that is sufficient to warrant a detailed environmental assessment are relatively rare.
-A recent example of a detailed assessment of direct business displacement is the 2008 Willets Point Development Plan, Final Generic Environmental Impact Statement, which can be reviewed here.
+In most cases, direct displacement would not constitute a significant adverse socioeconomic in pact under CEQR.
+Projects that involve the large scale, direct displacement of residents that is sufficient to war and a detailed environmental assessment are relatively rare.
+An example of a detailed assessment of direct business displacement is the 2008 Willets Point Development Plan, Final Generic Tovironmental Impact Statement, which can be reviewed here.